-Priavoid has built a CNS-focused pipeline that embodies highly innovative compounds at different stages of development.
+Priavoid has built a pipeline that comprises highly innovative compounds at different stages of pharmaceutical development.

 AD, also referred to simply as Alzheimer’s, is a chronic neurodegenerative disease that usually starts slowly and worsens over time.
 It was first described by, and later named after, German psychiatrist and pathologist Alois Alzheimer in 1906.
 AD is the cause of 60% to 70% of cases of dementia.
-The most common early symptom is difficulty in remembering recent events (short-term memory loss) and finally leads to death.
+The most common early symptom is the impairment in remembering recent events (short-term memory loss).
+The symptoms progress over time, include the loss of ability to respond to the environment, to control own movements and ultimately lead to death.
 To date, no treatments stop or reverse its progression, though some may temporarily improve symptoms.
-In 2015, there were approximately 29.8 million people worldwide with AD and resulted in about 1.1 million deaths.
+In 2015, approximately 29.8 million patients worldwide suffered from AD resulting in about 1.1 million premature mortalities.
 In developed countries, AD is a tremendous burden for health care systems and insurances.

 Amyotrophic Lateral Sclerosis (ALS)